Whether you run a small blog or a business based on a WordPress site, making the best WordPress hosting package choice is critical to your success.

-If you’re anything like me, you’d probably prefer to spend your time writing blog posts and marketing your site, rather than trying to unpick problems with your site hosting.
+If you’re anything like me, you’d probably prefer to spend your time writing blog posts and marketing your site, rather than trying to unpick problems with your website.

 When it comes to performance and security, the hosting providers you work with are always completely in control of your service plan, and therefore totally responsible for protecting your future.

-This guide is designed to help you migrate to our preferred optimised hosting service in a few easy steps.
+This guide is designed to help you migrate to our preferred optimised hosting service, WPengine in a few easy steps.

 Don’t Choose Bad Hosting

-In the past we’ve had reliability and security problems with previous WordPress Hosts.
+In the past we’ve had reliability and security problems with previous hosts.
 Lengthy downtime or unexplained performance issues can be really frustrating and quite harmful to your business.